kai-morich/SimpleUsbTerminal/README.md

 - Digispark using V-USB software USB
 - BBC micro:bit using ARM mbed DAPLink firmware

+## Features

+- permission handling on device connection
+- foreground service to buffer receive data while the app is rotating, in background, ...

-## How to start
+## Credits

-The app uses the [usb-serial-for-android](https://github.com/kai-morich/usb-serial-for-android) library, which is unfortunately not available in jcenter or maven-central repositories, so you have to add it manually.
+The app uses the [usb-serial-for-android](https://github.com/kai-morich/usb-serial-for-android) library.
-Copy usbSerialForAndroid folder from usb-serial-for-android project into folder containing this README.md

 ## Motivation